 Within the framework of the conducted analyses, the division of frontal rainfall events of the duration not longer than 4.5 h (related to the cold front - frontal type I) and exceeding the given value (due to the displacement of the warm front - frontal type II) was additionally distinguished.
-Based on the curves shown in Figure 8a, it can be concluded that the greater probability of storm overflow was obtained for events caused by convective rainfall events.
-For precipitation of this genesis, the minimum probability of storm overflow is not less than 0.40 and the percentile value 0.50 is as high as 0.90.
-In order to verify the obtained relationship using a probabilistic model, empirical curves plotted based on the measurement data (Figure 8b).
+Based on the curves shown in Fig. 8a, it can be concluded that the greater probability of storm overflow was obtained for events caused by convective rainfall events.
+For precipitation of this genesis, the minimum probability of storm overflow is not less than 0.40, and the percentile value of 0.50 is as high as 0.90.
+In order to verify the obtained relationship using a probabilistic model, empirical curves are plotted based on the measurement data (Fig. 8b).
 Curves obtained on the basis of measurements and simulations show high compliance, which confirms the usefulness of the determined model.

-5.4.
-Impact of rainfall genesis on the average rainfall intensity occurrence of a storm overflow
+5.4 Impact of rainfall genesis on the average rainfall intensity occurrence of a storm overflow

-Based on the results of the calculations obtained above, the ranges of the variability of the average rainfall intensity (i) were determined depending on the genesis conditioning the occurrence of a storm overflow (Figure 8).
-Based on the determined curves, it can be stated that among the analysed rainfall, the highest range of variability of values $i = 4.49-75.00 \, \text{L} \cdot \text{s}^{-1} \cdot \text{ha}^{-1}$ was obtained for convective rainfall (Figure 8b).
-From the point of view of modelling and forecasting, this result seems to be interesting because the information about the genesis of precipitation (it is now generally available information) enables assessing, to some extent, the conditions of the functioning stormwater systems.
-Based on the analysis of the variability of curves from Figure 8a and 8b, it can be stated that the lowest probability of storm overflow is obtained in the case of rainfall in the convergence zone $i = 4.49-10.94 \, \text{L} \cdot \text{s}^{-1} \cdot \text{ha}^{-1}$ and rainfall in the warm front zone (with a duration longer than 4.5 h), for which $i = 4.49-28.50 \, \text{L} \cdot \text{s}^{-1} \cdot \text{ha}^{-1}$.
-In the analysed case, it was determined that for p = 0-0.57 in the examined catchment the lowest probability value is obtained for events caused by precipitation in the warm front zone ($\text{tr} \ge 4.5 \, \text{h}$), while for higher p values, the lowest probability of overflow occurrence is obtained as a result of rainfall in the convergence zone (Figure 8a).
+Based on the results of the calculations obtained above, the ranges of the variability of the average rainfall intensity were determined depending on the genesis conditioning the occurrence of a storm overflow (Fig. 8).
+Based on the determined curves, it can be stated that among the analyzed rainfall, the highest range of variability of values $i = 4.49-75.00 \,\mathrm{L \, s^{-1} \, ha^{-1}}$ was obtained for convective rainfall (Fig. 8b).
+From the point of view of modeling and forecasting, this result seems to be interesting because the information about the genesis of precipitation (it is now generally available information) enables assessing, to some extent, the conditions of the functioning stormwater systems.
+Based on the analysis of the variability of curves from Fig. 8a and b, it can be stated that the lowest probability of storm overflow is obtained in the case of rainfall in the convergence zone $i = 4.49-10.94 \,\mathrm{L \, s^{-1} \, ha^{-1}}$ and rainfall in the warmfront zone (with a duration longer than 4.5 h), for which $i = 4.49 - 28.50 \,\mathrm{L \, s^{-1} \, ha^{-1}}$ .
+In the analyzed case, it was determined that for p = 0-0.57 in the examined catchment the lowest probability value is obtained for events caused by precipitation in the warm front zone ( $t{\rm r} \ge 4.5\,\rm h$ ), while for higher p values, the lowest probability of overflow occurrence is obtained as a result of rainfall in the convergence zone (Fig. 8a).
 This fact can be justified by the physics of the studied phenomenon.
-In the case of rainfall with a rainfall duration longer than 4.5 h.
+In the case of rainfall in the convergence zone, lasting a relatively long time, the average rainfall intensity is lower than in the case of frontal rainfall with a rainfall duration longer than 4.5 h.